PythonAberdeen/user_group/README.md

-# user_group
-repo for the Python User Group meetings

 # Challenge Projects
 Here are a list of challenge projects by month in reverse order

 <details>
   <summary>November 2019</summary>

 ## Level 1
 Write a Python program which iterates the integers from 1 to 50.
 For multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".